 Fast forward to ’66.
 It was a great year for two reasons.
-England won the World Cup – and Suzuki served up the Super Six.
+England, of course, won the World Cup … oh, and Suzuki served up the Super Six.
 Suzuki went global with the the T20.
 It was named Super Six after its 6-speed gearbox.
 But, innovative engineering did not stop there.
 Its 2-stroke engine featured the Posi-Force lubrication system.
 And – holding the engine securely in situ – was Suzuki’s first twin-cradle frame.
 That – combined with a dry weight of just 304lb – meant the T20 handled with aplomb.
 The parallel-twin motor made 29bhp.
 Top speed was 95mph.
 Suffice to say, the Super Six sold by the shedload!

 The T20 was a good-looking bike.
 Lustrous paintwork – plus gleaming chrome – made for a notably fetching finish.
 Festooned around it were neat design touches.
 The front-end, especially, was drafted with panache.
-What with an intricately-spoked wheel, finely-crafted forks and elegantly raised \’bars, the T20 did not stint on detail.
+What with an intricately-spoked wheel, finely-crafted forks and elegantly raised ‘bars, the T20 did not stint on detail.
 So, a landmark machine, from one of the all-time greats.
-Suzuki’s T20 Super Six mixed speed and style – to more than impressive effect!
+Suzuki’s T20 Super Six mixed speed and style – to most impressive effect!